tcharding/tobin.cc/content/about-me.md

 command line interfaces and statically typed languages.
 When I am trying to relax I listen to classical music, when I'm eating - jazz, and when getting excitable I like to listen to techno.
-I like learning things, mostly computer related things, but also Jiu-Jitsu.
+I like learning things, mostly computer related things, but also jiu-jitsu.
 For health and giggles I do yoga, rock climb, ferment, and grow vegetables.

 I have undergraduate and postgraduate degrees in computer science as well as a